osohq/oso/README.md

 check out [Use Cases](https://docs.oso.dev/more/use-cases.html) to learn about other applications for oso.

-Using oso basically consists of two parts:
+Using oso consists of two parts:

 1. Writing oso policies in a declarative policy language called Polar
 2. Embedding oso in your application using the appropriate language-specific authorization library